labrijisaad/Kedro-Energy-Forecasting-Machine-Learning-Pipeline/README.md

   <img src="https://github.com/labrijisaad/Kedro-Energy-Forecasting-Machine-Learning-Pipeline/assets/74627083/beccb89d-82bd-4233-94bf-cab92e36b5eb" width="70%" />
 </p>

-Notice how the nodes are executed sequentially, and observe the RMSE outputs for the XGBoost model.
+Notice how the nodes are executed sequentially, and observe the **RMSE outputs during validation** for the **XGBoost model**.
 Logging in Kedro is highly customizable, allowing for tailored monitoring that meets the user's specific needs.

 ## 📁 Project Structure